nut753908/trello-backup-restore/README.md

 # trello-backup-restore

-A Trello Power-Up which backups and restores kind of card.
+A Trello Power-Up which backs up and restores kind of card, list and lists.

 ---